SenergyGroup/website_v2/content/products/DataDashboard.md

 Developing a data dashboard can be time consuming and expensive.
 Let our team build it for you, so you can focus on the things that matter.
 \
 \
-If you're interested in purchasing our data dashboard service please fill out the form below and submit your request.
+If you're interested in purchasing our data dashboard service please fill out the form below.
 Our team will contact you once they have reviewed your submission.
 \
 \
 {{< form2 >}}